Box Tying Machinery

 source: https://www.ebay.com/itm/256334091091

-Here's a video of something more recent:
+Here's a video of a more recent machine:

 https://www.youtube.com/watch?v=tOKgKa3fOEw